 Step 6: Scroll through the common triggers and the video sections to the templates section, and choose Blank Logic App.

 After that, add an Outlook trigger that can detect incoming emails that contain subscription requests.
 Each logic application must begin with a trigger.
 A trigger will fire when a particular event occurs or when new data meets certain requirements.
-For more details, refer, how to build your first logic application.
+For more details, refer, to how to build your first logic application.

 Adding Triggers to Monitor Emails